 Parasailing

-Parasailing from Pantai Cenang lifts you 50 to 100 meters above the Andaman Sea for five to ten minutes, providing stunning aerial views of the coastline, the surrounding islands, and the forested mountains of the interior.
-The experience is suitable for beginners and requires no special skills.
+Parasailing from Pantai Cenang takes you 50 to 100 meters above the Andaman Sea for five to ten minutes, with aerial views of the coastline, surrounding islands, and the forested interior.
+No special skills needed; the operators handle the launch and landing.
+Cost is approximately RM80–120 per flight.

 Kayaking and Mangrove Tours